Disconnect24/DC24-bot/README.md

 6. Run `start.bat`!

 Please note, if you decide to not use Nodemon, you will need to update `start.bat` to run `node bot.js` rather than `nodemon bot.js`.
+Linux users can just run the command in BASH.

 ## Do you want to submit an error?
 If you'd like to add an error to our database, you may freely do that.
 Go to `/Settings/error-db.json` to add errors.
 It must follow the format: